odunet/2D-AdventureGame_P5js/ReadMe.md

 ### Installation

 All that is required for this code is a browser.
-The ps.js library is pull into the game vis cdn.
-See [p5.js] (https://p5js.org/)
+The P5js library is avialble as a static file in the package See [p5.js] (https://p5js.org/)

+### Game Play

+It is recommended to use launch this web game in the browser using a either a form of "liveserver" serving through localhost of via any remotely implemented server over the internet

 ### Collaboration
 This code is open to improvements